What's open and closed in Ottawa on Canada Day | CBC News

 If you're looking to run some errands on Canada Day but aren't sure what will be open, here is a guide to help you along.

-This Canada Day will look slightly different than years past because construction on Parliament Hill has shifted the stage to LeBreton Flats.
+This Canada Day will again look slightly different than years past: the national in-person shows are back, but construction on Parliament Hill has shifted the stage to LeBreton Flats.

 Parliament Hill last hosted the national Canada Day party in 2019, before the COVID-19 pandemic.
 A major rehabilitation of Centre Block has since reduced the amount of space available for public events on the broad lawn in front of the Parliament Buildings.